 I’ve always been a C student.
 My essays sucked.
-But publishing content online was becoming trendy and I decided to give it a go.
+But publishing content online was becoming trendy, and I decided to give it a go.
 I started 9 years ago.
 I knew I lacked skills.
 “Just make sure you don’t write after you graduate,” my teacher used to say in school.
+And she wasn’t exaggerating.
 When returned, my papers looked like Jean-Michel Basquiat paintings – you could barely see the actual text by the corrections made by my teacher.
 I always scored low when I was trying to prove a hypothesis on paper.
 On top of that, English – as you can probably guess from my name – is not my native language.
-Yet again, I’m here today and I’m writing this to you.
+Yet again, I’m here today, and I’m writing this to you.

-I was embarrassed to put my actual name on the first sites I’ve created.
+I was embarrassed to put my actual name on the first sites I created.
 “What if my friends and co-workers read what I wrote?
 They’ll think it’s stupid, immediately spot my errors and remove my name from their contact list.”
-So, for years I have been published incognito online and I never had the courage to share what I wrote with my closest friends.
-I felt like an impostor (and I still do) and I thought the few people visiting my site were loudly laughing when reading my stuff.
+So, for years I was publishing incognito.
+I never had the courage to share what I wrote with my closest friends.
+I felt like an impostor (and I still do) and I thought the few people visiting my site were loudly laughing when they were reading my stuff.

 For unknown reasons, I continued to write…

 Somewhere between my 7th and 8th site something interesting happened though.
 A big company noticed my work and contacted me.
 Eventually, they ended up paying me $300 to write a single piece.
-I was like, “WOW, did this just happened?
-Someone paid me money to write?”
+I was like, “WOW!
+Did this just happen?
+Someone actually paid me money to write?”

-Fast forward till today, I often receive praise from readers.
-Also, I recently started a membership program where members get access to all of the book summaries published without restriction.
+Nowadays, I often receive praise from readers.
+Also, I recently started a membership program where members get access to all the book summaries published without restriction.
 Oddly, people subscribe to read what I write.